 In accordance with our responsibilities under section 175/157 of the Education Act 2002 and “Keeping Children Safe in Education “ 2016, we have a Designated Safeguarding Lead for Child Protection (Mrs A Sutton- Deputy Headteacher) who is a member of the senior management team, and has received appropriate training for this role.
 It is their responsibility to ensure that all staff in contact with children receives child protection awareness training on a regular basis.

 Occasions do arise when our concern about a child mean we have to consult other agencies.
 Whilst we would always aim to work in partnership with parents there may be exceptions to this when concerns are raised for the protection of a child.

 On very rare occasions Social Care, whilst undertaking an investigation under s47 of the Children Act 1989, may want to speak to a child without a parents’ knowledge.
 This would be a decision made in collaboration with partner agencies and would only be done in situations where a child might be at immediate risk.
 To gain consent at this point may increase the level of risk to the child or cause evidence of a crime to be lost.

 The procedures, which we follow, have been laid down by the Local Safeguarding Children’s Board, and the school has adopted a Child Protection Policy in line with this for the safety of all.
 If you want to know more about our procedures, please speak to Ms A Preston - Headteacher or Mrs A Sutton- Deputy Headteacher.

-Mrs Warnock-Horn is the Interim Executive Board member with responsibility for Safeguarding.
+Mr Tony Eccleston is the Full Governing Board member with responsibility for Safeguarding.

 Security and Safety